gretagandolfi/lexical-alignment-social-status-hhi/README.md

 In each sub-folder (fillers, targets/set1, targets/set2), you’ll find the list of items’ names (.txt file) and the items’ pictures (.jpg files).

-Each set of target contains __16__ items (balanced per acceptability, frequency of use in spontaneous and non-spontaneous naming), for a total of __32__ stimuli, while the subfolder fillers contains __43__ items (used at least 80% of times in spontaneous naming and at most 20% of times in non-spontaneous naming.
+Each set of target contains __15__ items (balanced per acceptability, frequency of use in spontaneous and non-spontaneous naming), for a total of __30__ stimuli, while the subfolder fillers contains __43__ items (used at least 80% of times in spontaneous naming and at most 20% of times in non-spontaneous naming).